Messini: Geography

 The modern town has some 6,000 inhabitants.
 It is the second largest municipality of Messinia regional unit.
 The town centre is 3 km from the Messinian Gulf coast, near the right bank of the river Pamisos.
 The major city of Messinia, Kalamata, is 10 km to the east of Messini and has almost 9 times its population.
 The town is accessed by Greek National Road 82 (Pylos - Kalamata - Sparta).
 The Kalamata International Airport is two kilometers to the east.
-Since 1892, Messini had a railway station on a branch line from the Corinth–Kalamata railway.
-It was closed in 1976, reopened in 2007, and again closed in 2011.
+Since 1892, Messini had a railway station on a branch line from the Corinth–Kalamata railway known as Messinian Suburban Railway.
+It was closed in 1976, reopened in 2007.Regular operations on the line ceased in 2011 however, until 2016, when it was rendered unusable due to severe weather damage, it operated seasonally from 20 to 28 September for the Messini fair, as well as during the holiday period from 24 December to 10 January.

 Administration

 Before the reorganization, the municipality of Messini contained 14 local divisions (topika diamerismata) for a total population of 11041.
 Since 2010 Messini has still been a municipality, one of the six of Messenia.
 However, it has absorbed seven other former municipalities.
-These, and the former municipality of Messini, have become municipal units (dimotikes enotites) of the municipality Messini, with a total population of 23,482 (2011 census).
+These, and the former municipality of Messini, have become municipal units (dimotikes enotites) of the municipality Messini, with a total population of 19,170 (2021 census).
 These are as follows:

 The municipality has an area of 562.06 km2, the municipal unit 84.60 km2.
 The municipal unit of Messini contains the same subdivisions and populations as did the previous municipality of Messini but the subdivisions are now local communities.
 These are as follows:

 In summary, Messini is a town, a municipal unit and a municipality.